vkadlcik/DB48X-on-DM42/help/db48x.md

   computations to mimic the HP50G behaviour with limited benefit, `Size` returns 1 for integers, algebraic expressions and unit objects.

+* The `Type` command returns HP-compatible values that are sometimes imprecise (e.g. it cannot distinguish between polar and rectangular complex values).
+  The `TypeName` command is an extension that returns more precise textual information, and should be preferred both for readability and future compatibility.

 ### Alignment with SwissMicros calculators